Portable (gasoline) generators

 - International Residential Code 2018 (for one and two-family dwellings)

 All code modifications by local ordinance are available for viewing at www.wheaton.il.us, within the applicable section headings of the Municipal Code (Chapter 22, Buildings and Building Regulations).
 Copies of these modifications and of the Codes listed above are also available at the Wheaton Public Library as reference materials.

 - Gasoline & natural gas generators emit noxious contaminants and require those building intake openings (mechanical and gravity) to be a minimum of 10’ from such hazards.
-The 10’distance can be eliminated if the intake is 2’ below the contamination source.
+The 10’ distance can be eliminated if the intake is 3’ below the contamination source.
 Intake openings include windows, doors, gravity intakes, soffit vents, combustion air intake openings, outside air intakes for air handlers, makeup air intakes and similar openings that naturally or mechanically draw in air from the building exterior.
-If the manufacturer’s installation requirements are more stringent than minimum code requirements the more stringent code applies (R-303.4).
+If the manufacturer’s installation requirements are more stringent than minimum code requirements the more stringent code applies (R-303.5).

-- Individual lines to appliances shall be installed a minimum of 8 inches (203mm) below finished grade, provided that such installation is approved and is installed in locations not susceptible to physical damage.
+- Individual lines to appliances shall be installed at a depth as required per code below finished grade, provided that such installation is approved and is installed in locations not susceptible to physical damage.
 If installed below ground in areas susceptible to damage minimum depth shall be 12” below grade.